chengwenxi/iris-community/test.md

 **Service Profiling**

-Bootstrapping the iService ecosystem presents a few challenges, one of which is how to make it easy for consumers to find the right providers.
+Bootstrapping the `iService` ecosystem presents a few challenges, one of which is how to make it easy for consumers to find the right providers.
 This is a chicken-and-egg problem: consumers need performance metrics to evaluate and select a provider, yet without consumer usage no performance metrics will be available.

-Here we introduce a profiling mechanism where a privileged system user, known as Profiler, invokes all the active services on a regular schedule, leaving objective performance traces in the network (such as response time, availability, complaint handling etc.) that are useful for real consumers.
+Here we introduce a profiling mechanism where a privileged system user, known as `Profiler`, invokes all the active services on a regular schedule, leaving objective performance traces in the network (such as response time, availability, complaint handling etc.) that are useful for real consumers.